ankush1233/TagTamer-C/README.md

 # TagTamer-C
-Its a simple html parser
+A simple html parser written in C on its infant phase.